 Enthusiasts have described this cat as “round” in all ways, from face to form to feet.
-In fact, from black to white, tabby to tortoiseshell, and every pattern and color in between, this breed is still characterized more by their Persian-like facial features than any other feature.
+In fact, from black to white, tabby to tortoiseshell, and every pattern and color in between, this fluffy cat breed is still characterized more by their Persian-like facial features than any other feature.

-Unfortunately, like the Persian cat, this flat faced kitty comes with a huge host of potential health problems.
+Unfortunately, however, like the Persian cat, this flat faced kitty comes with a huge host of potential health problems.

-If you are thinking of buying an Exotic Shorthair Kitten, then please check out this complete guide first.
+So if you are thinking of buying an Exotic Shorthair Kitten, then please check out this complete guide first.
 And pay close attention to the extensive health section.

 This is one of the oldest native English cat breeds, with the typical laid-back, mellow personality and quiet voice.

 Even as a grey fluffy kitten, the British Shorthair cat has the characteristic dense, thick coat.
 It’s easily one of the fluffiest cat breed choices around.
 However, there’s a price to pay for this.
 It needs near-daily grooming in the spring and two to three times per week brushing at all other times of the year.

 This breed also has a fascinating history.
 Although it later became standardized as the British Shorthair, experts speculate that the breed originated from Egyptian cats eventually brought over to England by Roman invaders.

 Another interesting tidbit about this breed is that it was almost completely wiped out during World War II.
 As a result, the cats were bred with domestic shorthairs, longhaired Persians, Russian Blue cats, and other breeds, to save them from dying out.